-- 4. Employers are not required to create administrative systems in order to generate the above data.
-Employers will provide the data listed above in an electronic and sortable format. - 5.
-The Employer and the Union(s) shall make every effort to exchange a written agenda at least two (2) weeks prior to the meeting.
+- (4) Employers are not required to create administrative systems in order to generate the above data.
+Employers will provide the data listed above in an electronic and sortable format. - (5) Following the data being provided, the parties will jointly review the information. - (6) The parties shall discuss a variety of workload solutions including but not limited to the regularization of hours, prioritization of work, and process review. - (7) The Employer may create regular positions, or add hours to existing regular part-time positions.
+This approach may include the creation of vacation relief or float positions. - (8) The Employer and the Union(s) shall make every effort to exchange a written agenda at least two (2) weeks prior to the meeting.

-37.09 Bullying and Harassment
+37.09 Employee Safety